Call For BackUp

 "Call For BackUp" is your front line defense to combat the long term effects in a line of work that can cause mental/emotional stress disorders.

 Jennifer shares the steps it took for her to never throw in the towel, persevere despite social stigma and fight to overcome self-defeating behaviors...

 Participants, will learn from Jennifer's personal experience with EMDR, therapy, medication, self-help practices and some techniques she's developed, how to move forward in a positive direction.

-This workshop ends with an action plan approach where those in attendance take an inventory of themselves.
-Jennifer provides information that allows you to make the decision to take any steps you feel could improve the quality of your work/home life or overall well being.
+This workshop ends with Jennnifer's Action GamePlan where those in attendance take an inventory of themselves.
+Jennifer provides information that allows those in attendance to make the best personal decisions and take any steps needed to improve the quality of thier work/home life or overall well being.

-Jennifer spent three days with our line firefighters presenting two excellent presentations, "Keep Moving" & "Call for Backup."
-Both equipped our firefighters with information to assist in dealing with the day to day stresses of the job.
+Jennifer spent three days with our line firefighters presenting two excellent presentations, both equipped our firefighters with information to assist in dealing with the day to day stresses of the job.
 I highly recommend every Fire Fighter and First Responder have the chance to attend these.”

 —Chief Charles, Berthoud Fire District

 Being a police officer, people think that we have great strength and courage to do our jobs.
 Real strength and courage is to move forward and to share with others the tragedy that happens in a persons life so that others don't have to go through the same pain”